-We have funded our operations through our IPO proceeds, the proceeds of our follow-on public offering, completed in February, 2013, the private placement of equity securities, debt financing and interest income.
-As of March 31, 2013, we have received proceeds of \$162.7 million from the issuance of common and convertible preferred stock and \$8.2 million from debt financing.
-As of March 31, 2013, we had cash, cash equivalents and certificates of deposit of approximately \$64.0 million.
+We have funded our operations through the proceeds of our initial public offering, or IPO, completed in November 2011, the proceeds of our follow-on public offering, completed in February 2013, the private placement of equity securities, debt financing and interest income.
+As of September 30, 2013, we have received proceeds of \$163.1 million from the issuance of common and convertible preferred stock and \$8.2 million from debt financing.
+As of September 30, 2013, we had cash, cash equivalents and certificates of deposit of approximately \$52.0 million.
 The following table sets forth the primary sources and uses of cash for each of the periods set forth below: